Penn State fraternity hazing scandal: Phi Beta Sigma prosecutions

 In May 2025, Ferguson Township Chief of Police Shawn J. Morrison announced criminal hazing and assault charges against two members of Phi Beta Sigma who are accused of brutally hazing pledges.
 The ghost organization’s Dean, Jacob D. Francis, and the ghost organization’s President, Jayson Archer, hazed pledges by forced paddling and punching pledges in their chest.
 Leaders of the ghost organization stalked pledges, implementing a surveillance program in which pledges had to enable location tracking on their cellphones and share their location at all times with Francis and Archer.

 Students filed reports to Penn State administrators in March 2025 indicating the perpetrators wanted to make pledges bleed.
 The extensive hazing included forced military-influenced workouts, lineups, and unusually hot showers.
 One pledge informed police that perpetrators paddled him twenty times in a row.
 The violence became so brutal that pledges would wear layers of clothing to hinder the pain of the paddles.
 Preliminary hearings for the defendants are set for June 4, 2025, and August 4, 2025.
+Phi Beta Sigma was suspended indefinitely by Penn State in August 2025.

+Operation Drugs Unlimited

+On Monday, August 17, 2026, Pennsylvania Attorney General Dave Sunday announced criminal charges against members of Sigma Chi and Delta Upsilon for operating the largest drug trafficking ring at Penn State.
+Known as Operation Drugs Unlimited, the investigation found that members of the fraternities forced pledges to pack cocaine in fraternity property.
+Attorney General Sunday indicates the drug trafficking ring was highly profitable, very sophisticated, and congruent with operations run by organized crime syndicates and racketeers.
+These types of crimes are very often times also connected to money laundering.

+Criminal charges were filed against fourteen total individuals, including ringleaders of the operation.
+The 54th Statewide Investigating Grand Jury, led by Attorney General Dave Sunday, led to the discovery of a cocaine ring headquartered at the fraternities in State College, Pennsylvania.
+One of the individuals charged in the operation is Pittsburgh attorney Paul Robinson, father of Penn State student, Thomas Robinson.
+Paul Robinson, of Meyer, Darragh, Buckler, Bebenek, and Eck, P.L.L.C., attempted to hide evidence in a safe, and is charged with felony tampering and hindering apprehension.
+As Paul Robinson hid cash in a safe, his activities are congruent with schemes utilized by international money laundering operations.

+The drug trafficking ring was spearheaded by Penn State student and Sigma Chi fraternity member, Agostino Abbatiello of Westbury, New York.
+Attorney General Sunday indicates Abbatiello hazed pledges utilizing the crime ring's drugs at parties hosted by Sigma Chi and Delta Upsilon.
+Abbatiello and his co-conspirators, Thomas Robinson, Mohammed Hurabi, and Lars Zeepvat, have been charged with felony corrupt organizations, dealing in proceeds of unlawful activity, and criminal conspiracy; co-conspirator Robert Zanolla is charged with felony conspiracy and criminal use of a communication facility.